undreamai/LLMUnity/README.md

 - `Num GPU Layers` number of model layers to offload to the GPU.
 If set to 0 the GPU is not used.
 Use a large number i.e. >30 to utilise the GPU as much as possible.
 If the user's GPU is not supported, the LLM will fall back to the CPU
-- `Stream` select to receive the reply from the model as it is produced (recommended!).<br>
+- `Stream` enable to receive the reply from the model while it is still being produced (recommended!).<br>
-If it is not selected, the full reply from the model is received in one go
+If it is disabled, the full reply from the model is received in one go
 - <details><summary>Advanced options</summary>

   - `Parallel Prompts` number of prompts that can happen in parallel (default: -1 = number of LLM/LLMClient objects)
-  - `Debug` select to log the output of the model in the Unity Editor
+  - `Debug` enable to log the output of the model in the Unity Editor
-  - `Asynchronous Startup` allows to start the server asynchronously
+  - `Asynchronous Startup` enable to start the server asynchronously
-  - `Remote` select to allow remote access to the server
+  - `Remote` enable to allow remote access to the server
-  - `Port` port to run the server
+  - `Port` port on which to run the server
-  - `Kill Existing Servers On Start` kills existing servers by the Unity project on startup to handle Unity crashes
+  - `Kill Existing Servers On Start` enable to kill existing servers used by the Unity project on startup to handle Unity crashes

 </details>